cppalliance/safe-cpp/proposal/draft.md

 struct Data {
-  // May be engaged (some) or disengaged (none). optional<std2::unique_ptr<int>> value;
+  // May be engaged (some) or disengaged (none). optional<std2::box<int>> value;
 };
 ```

 We use an optional type to represent both aspects of our the smart pointer: disengaged (`none`) and engaged (`some`).
 If you want to move the pointer, detach it from the optional, which changes the state of the optional from `some` to `none`.
 The C++ Standard Library has an optional type,[@optional] but it's not safe to use.
-The optional API is full of undefined behaviors.[@optional-undefined]
+The optional API is full of undefined behaviors.

 ![std::optional::operator*](optional-undefined.png)

-A similar class, `std::expected`, which is new to C++23, is also full of undefined behaviors.[@expected-undefined]
+A similar class, `std::expected`, which is new to C++23, is also full of undefined behaviors.

-If we were to wrap the safe `std2::unique_ptr` in an `std::optional`, it would be just as unsafe as using `std::unique_ptr`.
+If we were to wrap the safe `std2::box` in an `std::optional`, it would be just as unsafe as using `std::box`.
 Using `->` with a disengaged value would cause undefined behavior.

 The new `std2::optional` is a _choice type_, a first-class discriminated union, that can only be accessed with _pattern matching_.
 Pattern matching makes the union variety of type safety violations impossible: we can't access the wrong state of the sum type.